DevExpress/devextreme-demos/JSDemos/Demos/DropDownBox/SingleSelection/description.md

 The following instructions show how to synchronize the DropDownBox with any other embedded DevExtreme component:

 1. **Specify data sources**
-The DropDownBox's and embedded component's data sources can be the same or different.
-If they are different, the embedded component's key field should be present in the DropDownBox's data source.
+The DropDownBox and its embedded component can use the same or different data sources.
+If the data sources are different, you need to specify the embedded component's key field in the DropDownBox's data source.
+If the DropDownBox contains a DataGrid, bind the DataGrid to a store instead of a simple array.
+For example, an [ArrayStore](/Documentation/ApiReference/Data_Layer/ArrayStore/).

 2. **Specify which data field provides the DropDownBox's values and the embedded component's keys**
 Assign the field's name to the DropDownBox's [valueExpr](/Documentation/ApiReference/UI_Components/dxDropDownBox/Configuration/#valueExpr) property and to the [key](/Documentation/ApiReference/Data_Layer/ArrayStore/Configuration/#key) property of the embedded component's store.